WHAT IS LIFE?

 “So teach us to number our days, that we may apply our hearts unto wisdom.”
 (Ps.
-90:12).
-The admonition here is to use all our time wisely - not fool around or waste away precious time that could be given to seeking God and serving Him.
-The Scripture is very plain on this matter in the New Testament also where St. Paul says:
+90:12) The admonition here is to use all our time wisely, not waste precious time that could be given to seeking God and serving Him.
+The Scripture is very plain in this matter in the New Testament also where St. Paul says:

-God’s Word spells it out in easy to understand words all through the Holy Bible - let me share two portions of Scripture with you on this matter. “…Behold, the fear of the Lord, that is wisdom; and to depart from evil is understanding.”
-(Job 28:28; “Be not wise in thine own eyes: fear the Lord, and depart from evil.”
+God’s Word spells it out in easy-to-understand words all through the Holy Bible.
+I share two portions of Scripture with you on this matter. “…Behold, the fear of the Lord, that is wisdom; and to depart from evil is understanding.”
+(Job 28:28) “Be not wise in thine own eyes: fear the Lord, and depart from evil.”
 (Prov.
 3:4)

 “Let us hear the conclusion of the whole matter: Fear God and keep his commandments: for this is the whole duty of man.
 For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.”
 (Eccl.
 12:13, 14)

-My invitation to you, my friend, is to hearken to the voice of the Holy Spirit, repent of your sins confessing them to God and turn to Christ with faith and you will experience the glories of the New Birth and the subsequent gift of the Holy Ghost and fire.
+I invite you my friend, to hearken to the voice of the Holy Spirit!
+Repent of your sins confessing them to God and turn to Christ in faith, and you will experience the glories of the New Birth and the gift of the Holy Ghost and fire.
 Jesus said, "Come unto me, all ye that labour and are heavy laden, and I will give you rest."
 (Matt.
-11:28).
+11:28) Amen.